bbenedict/bbenedict/100days.md

 ## day 90

 Can you believe I am at day 90 already!
 I am amazed how well the 100 days concept works as a motivator.
 So much of my learning debt has been erased by knowledge.
 I resumed my review of Sentiment Analysis tools with another good example of SpaCy.
 Although, I am not getting into the depths of NLP like I had hoped.
 I'll keep looking for other sources of learning.

+## day 91

+I explored using TextBlob for sentiment analysis.

+## day 92

+Started a new thread of learning using OpenCV.
+This was driven by videos on YouTube of people tracking images while driving.
+That really peaked my interest!
+However, I spent most of the day in brew & pip install hell.
+You know you are in brew install hell when installing OpenCV triggers an upgrade of tmux and the AWS cli.
+I barely even use tmux.
+I eventually got a video tracking tutorial working and called it a day.

+## day 93

+I spent most of today's session trying different aspects of image processing using OpenCV.
+This seems like a powerful library.